• Skip to primary navigation

 Instructions

-• Add spice packet from the box of chili mix and cook for 30 seconds.
+• Add the spice packet from the box of chili mix and cook for 30 seconds.
 Set aside the other ingredients from the box.

 • Add in the tomatoes and beans.
 Stir well until everything is combined.